 VIRTUAL INSTRUMENT CLASSES!

-Please note: Sign ups for all virtual classes will take place one week at a time.
+Please note: Sign ups for all virtual classes will take place weekly or by session.
 Classes will take place over Zoom, a free video-conferencing app!
 You’ll need to have a Zoom account available on your computer or device to participate in class.
-We will send you a link to join the class in Zoom half an hour prior to each class, and you will be able to join the class by clicking on that link.
+We will send you a link to join the class in Zoom no later than 5pm on the day of class.

 Getting beyond three chords.
 Take your ukulele a bit further as we dive into more complex songs and simple solo arrangements while expanding on the basics you learned in beginner class.
 Suitable for anyone that can strum confidently through easy songs without too much hesitation between chords.